Three decades in business transformation

 The transformation at the end of the first decade had truly spectacular moments.
 We recall, for example, how the first initiatives of “Home Banking” required the installation of specific software, via floppy disk or CD, in the client’s personal computer, plus a telephone connection over the voice line.
 This model was completely swept by the emergence of the internet, which universalized access to any server from anywhere.

-The so-called “cooperative process”, characterized because the information was handled from remote personal computers sharing centralized databases, locked the way to previous attempts of distributed departamental processing initiatives, always very limited by the lack of effective tools for its administration.
+The so-called “cooperative process”, a model where the data was handled from remote personal computers sharing centralized databases, blocked the road to earlier attempts of distributed departamental processing (DDP) initiatives, always very limited by the lack of effective administraton tools.

 The transition to the second decade coincided with the expansion of Internet technology companies, called “.COM”.
 The generalization of network architectures and the new paradigm of the internet world pointed towards what should be the “absolute digitalization” of the business world.
 New companies operating exclusively through the internet were continuously created.
 Frequently, these startups required large capital investments, but shared a dangerous common denominator: they were almost always in red figures.
 It was a commonly accepted idea that “if a .COM is now earning money, it is probably because the lack of correct investments.”